Consciousness brings people into community with others who also see the world as a universal entity.

 The Scholar.
 Ego Type Five says, "I am wise."
 This is their way of dealing with the demands and stresses of the world.
 Wisdom is their way for others to respect and value them.
 They also think that knowledge will save them from an emptiness wrought by being disconnected from the life force, which was once the fire in their belly.
 Fives are the great thinkers of our society who come up with solutions and plans.
 They prefer their privacy and resent any intrusions because they need time and space to think, observe, and store information.
 Unhealthy Fives are stingy with their time and resources because the more they give, the less there is to fill their empty feeling.
 They are also known to hoard any and everything.
 Unhealthy Fives become so withdrawn that they live a hidden life.
 In the end, the extreme result is that they detach from reality.

 The Team Player.
 Ego Type Six says to the world, "I am loyal."
-Sixes can be counted on to promote the group, whether family, community or organization.
+Sixes can be counted on to promote the group, whether family, community, or organization.
 Loyalty matters to Sixes because they have a well-developed understanding of interdependence and kinship.
 They search for people who have common bonds with them and are loyal to them.
 Because they seek security in group membership, they are true to the people who surround them and protect them.
 Many Sixes attach to the alpha person who leads the group.
 They thrive as the alpha's underlings because they are protected.
 Sixes lost the connection with their own power and strength.
 Therefore they doubt themselves and find it hard to make independent decisions.
 Unhealthy Sixes are fear-ridden and avoid being deviant to prevent rejection.
 They are so afraid of being excluded that they work tirelessly, hoping their accomplishments will please those who protect them.

 The Bon Vivant.
-Ego Seven says to the world, "I am happy."
+Ego Type Seven says to the world, "I am happy."
 They are joyful and fun-loving folks who always love a good time.
 They like anything that brings pleasure.
 They believe that they will have no pain if they are always joyful and planning for the next event.
-So, they have well-developed senses of fun, joy and enjoy the states of mind that keep them there.
+So, they have well-developed senses of fun, joy, and enjoy the states of mind that keep them there.
 They are great planners of holidays and special occasions and have the knack for masterfully pulling off all celebrations.
 They love the beautiful, the exciting, and the intriguing, as evidenced by so many Sevens who enjoy travel, food, and drink.
 Disconnected from the happiness and contentment they once knew, they attempt to reconstruct that state of being by being happy and avoiding pain.
 They lost the roundedness and joy that come with introspection, stillness, reflection, and from oneness with the universe's cornucopia of abundance.
-Unhealthy sevens overindulge in pleasure and live in a fantasy world.
+Unhealthy Sevens overindulge in pleasure and live in a fantasy world.

 The Commander.
 Ego Type Eights say to the world, "I am powerful."
 They are strong people with nerves of steel and iron wills.
 Anything they set out to do will be done, even if they have to move mountains.
 Strong leaders and influential personalities, Eights are visionaries with tactical and logistical abilities to carry out their missions.
 Keen to know who the enemy is, they search out their weaknesses; this is highly needed in combat, business, and in any endeavor where there is competition.
 People rally under the umbrella of the Eight because they have sustenance and protection there.
 The Eight's power is so absolute that their ideas of justice reign.
 But if someone doesn't adhere to their authority, they will not gain the benefits of Eight's justice.
 Unhealthy Eights are given to revenge, and they avoid their weaknesses.
 They lust to possess things, people, and experiences that signify dominance, prosperity, power, and ultimate authority.

 The Peacemaker.
-Ego-type Nines say to the world, "I am OK."
+Ego Type Nines say to the world, "I am OK."
 They are good-natured people who don't rock the boat and never cause dissension.
 They see all sides of situations and can represent and understand everyone's opinion.
 Nine's are generally agreeable, unhurried, even-tempered, and deliberate.
 They seem relaxed, but underneath, there may be apprehension because they avoid conflict, which can happen without warning.
 Nines make excellent arbitrators, mediators, and ombudspersons.
 Their presence usually calms a room full of turmoil because they instinctively know how to take the edge off.
-Unhealthy Nine are so relaxed that they seem asleep and let life go by.
+Unhealthy Nines are so relaxed that they seem asleep and let life go by.
 If things are too conflictual around them, they self-anesthetize.
 Disconnected from their distinctive lovableness, they tend to degrade themselves and shrink from being seen or heard.
 They do nothing in quicksand until it's too late; ultimately, the quicksand consumes them.